tantaman/strut/README.md

 The pre-built versions of Strut can be run entirely from your local filesystem.
 Just point your browser to `file:///path/to/Strut/web/index.html` to view Strut.

+To run a non pre-built version, or a zip of Master, run `yeoman server` in the root Strut directory.

 ### Development/Building ###
 To build your own version of Strut you'll need Yeoman v0.9.3 or later.
 If Yeoman 0.9.3 has not yet been released then you can find instructions for installing the very latest version of Yeoman here: https://github.com/yeoman/yeoman/wiki/Additional-FAQ